nlgranger/SeqTools/docs/tutorial.rst

 -------------

-For datasets with a second level of indirection such as an array of arrays or an array of iterables, one can use :func:`lproc.rrmap` and :func:`proc.rimap` respectively.
+For datasets with a second level of indirection such as an array of arrays or an array of iterables, one can use :func:`rrmap` and :func:`rimap` respectively.

-:func:`lproc.subset` lets one manipulate a subset of a sequence based on a selection of indexes.
+:func:`subset` lets one manipulate a subset of a sequence based on a selection of indexes.

-:func:`lproc.par_iter` returns an multiprocessing-enabled iterator over a sequence to quickly process an array.
+:func:`par_iter` returns an multiprocessing-enabled iterator over a sequence to quickly process an array.

-Similarly, :func:`lproc.chunk_load` evaluates sequences chunk by chunk and loads them into buffers (think minibatch iterator if you come from the Machine Learning field).
+Similarly, :func:`chunk_load` evaluates sequences chunk by chunk and loads these into buffers (think minibatch iterator if you come from the Machine Learning field).

-:func:`lproc.add_cache` provides a simple form of memoïzation or caching to avoid reapeated computations when elements are accessed multiple times.

-The library is quite small for now, how about giving a quick glance at the `API Reference`?
+The library is quite small for now, how about giving a quick glance at the :ref:`API Reference`?